AdobeDocs/certification.en/help/certifications/ac/ac-p-developer.md

 ## Start your journey toward certification

-Purchase your exam voucher at Adobe Certification Voucher Center, if you have a discount, it will apply at checkout.
+Purchase your exam voucher at Adobe Certification Voucher Center.
+If you have a discount, it will apply at checkout.
 Apply the voucher code when you schedule your exam.

 If an exam is marked as retiring you will see a note at the top of this page.
 This indicates that you can still take it until the date specified in the note.

 Your certification will be valid for two years from when you pass.
-We recommend taking the newer version, when possible, because it covers newer product capabilities.
+We recommend taking the newer version when possible, because it covers newer product capabilities.

 If you are comfortable working in Adobe Commerce and have a basic understanding of Adobe Commerce admin development, architecture, EAV/database, layout/UI, checkout and sales, and catalog.